Latest Posts

 The Non-Parametric Toolkit

-Test Comparison Parametric Equivalent Example Scenario
+Test Comparison Parametric Equivalent

-Mann-Whitney U test 2 independent groups Independent t-test Hb in smokers vs non-smokers
+Mann-Whitney U 2 independent groups Independent t-test

-Wilcoxon Signed-Rank 2 paired groups Paired t-test Before-after Hb after therapy
+Wilcoxon Signed-Rank 2 paired groups Paired t-test

-Kruskal-Wallis test $\ge 3$ independent groups One-way ANOVA BMI across SES groups
+Kruskal-Wallis 3+ independent groups One-way ANOVA

 Statistical Scenario Generator ✨